 How Can I Help My Baby Sleep?

-If your baby is displaying signs of separation anxiety at bedtime, it’s important to understand that this is a normal stage in a child’s development.
+If your baby is displaying signs of separation apprehension at bedtime, it’s important to understand that this is a normal stage in a child’s development.
 Reassure your baby that everything will be okay and establish an age appropriate bedtime routine that involves activities like playing peek a boo.
-Disrupted sleep due to separation anxiety can be challenging for the whole family, but patience and consistent reassurance can help deal with separation anxiety effectively.
+Disrupted sleep due to separation apprehension can be challenging for the whole family, but patience and consistent reassurance can help deal with separation apprehension effectively.

-What Does This Disorder At Bedtime Look Like For Other Adults?
+What Does Separation Apprehension & Sleep At Bedtime Look Like For Other Adults?

 Sleep or separation anxiety among kids can be stressful for adults.
 For moms, they may not enjoy naptime themselves and may need to tend the baby all the time.
 That is why if your baby has separation anxiety, you need to practice them to develop independence.

-How Long Does Nighttime Separation Anxiety Last For Many Parents?
+How Long Does Nighttime Separation Apprehension & Sleep Last For Many Parents?

-What Are The Three Stages Of Separation Anxiety?
+What Are The Three Stages Of Isolation Apprehension & Sleep?

 What Age Does It Peak?